jsoncruzsipiran/MyShell/P3/README.md

     iv. diePipelines(): Write a program where command = "echo hello | die exiting".
 Program should stop reading commands and prints out "exiting.
 It will additionally print out the exit status to show it terminating with failure.

 ### Other
 1a.
-Requirement: Mysh correctly detects that a command succeeds or fails.
+Requirement: A command will fail when there is a syntax error.
 1b.
-Detection method:
-    a.
-A command that launches a program succeeds iff. program exits with exit code 0.

-2a.
-Requirement: A command when there is a syntax error.
-2b.
 Detection method: There will be an error message that is printed out.
-2c.
+1c.
 Test:
     i. syntaxError(): Write a program where command = "< <".
 This command will print out an error, but will proceed to next command if it exists.

+2a.
+Requirement: Mysh exits with EXIT_FAILURE after if it is unable to open its argument (batch file).
+2b.
+Detection method: Test program will print out an exit status to clarify EXIT_FAILURE status.
+2c.
+Tests:
+    i. unableToOpenBatchFile(): Write a program where command = "./mysh someBadFile.txt".
+Mysh will print an error statement, and the test program will print out exit status: EXIT_FAILURE.

 3a.
-Requirement: Mysh exits with EXIT_FAILURE after executing the command die or if it is unable to open its argument (batch file).
+Requirement: Mysh processes empty batch files correctly.
 3b.
-Detection method: Test program will print out an exit status to clarify EXIT_FAILURE status.
+Detection method: Stdout will be printed and nothing will be printed.
 3c.
-Tests:
+Test:
-    i. exitDie(): Write a program where command = "die die".
-The test program will print out exit status: EXIT_FAILURE. ii. unableToOpenBatchFile(): Write a program where command = "./mysh someBadFile.txt".
-Mysh will print an error statement, and the test program will print out exit status: EXIT_FAILURE.
+    i. emptyBatch(): Write a program where command = "./mysh emptYbatch.txt".
+Mysh will print nothing.

 Tingz to Think About:
 1. caps/vs uncapitalized commands [have not checked that yet]
-    a. in real terminal, PWD === pwd (idk if we want to implement both because getcwd does not let PWD through), CD != cd (only cd works, which matches our implementation)
 2. when doing "./mysh /" seems like it leads to infinite loop
 3. when doing "./mysh |" it prints out "pipe>" like how we do interactive mode? idk if that was intentional or just a bug
 5. how should we treat "and echo hello" with no previous command?
-6. add a test to see multi commands where something fails and then someethng succeeds and what the exit code should be; and vice versa!
-8. empty batch
 9. a lot of commands to run!
 10. BUGS:
     ii "which nonexistent" fails -> tets says it should exit in code 0, but it should exit in code 1?